 Case Study: Air Bound Ads

-They’re offering 2 months free (reward) if you refer a friend.
+They offer a $40 discount (reward) if you are referred by a friend.
 It’s an excellent strategy every business should use.

 There are 3 great reasons why this is the best tactic.